Best 7 Day Northern Lights Self Drive Tour of Iceland to a Unique Ice Cave

-Spend a week in Iceland travelling to the best attractions of the Snæfellsnes Peninsula, the Golden Circle, and the South Coast with this 7-day tour designed for those who wish to visit as many beautiful locations as possible during the Northern Lights season is the perfect opportunity to tick this natural wonder off your bucket list.
+Spend a week in Iceland travelling to the best attractions of the Snæfellsnes Peninsula, the Golden Circle, and the South Coast with this 7-day tour.
+This tour is designed for those who wish to visit as many beautiful locations as possible.
+Visiting during the Northern Lights season is the perfect opportunity to tick this natural wonder off your bucket list.

 Upon booking, you will receive a personal itinerary guiding you to the country's top locations such as the Golden Circle, the Snæfellsnes Peninsula, and Jökulsárlón Glacier Lagoon, as well as all three national parks in Iceland, each with its own distinct beauty.

 You'll journey through the wild terrains of the Snæfellsnes Peninsula with lava fields, mountains, and the famous Snæfellsjökull glacier.
 Then you'll adventure into the awe-inspiring attractions that make up the Golden Circle route, which top the list for many travelers to Iceland.

 The rest of your trip will be spent exploring the beautiful natural landscapes of Iceland's South Coast, and you will even get the chance to enter the famous blue ice cave.

 You are behind the wheel on this self-drive tour, so you will have the freedom to create your own adventure.
 You can add various experiences during the booking process to make the most of your time in Iceland.

 For example, you can choose to visit the azure waters of the Blue Lagoon, snorkel between two continents, race across the white expanse of a glacier on a snowmobile, visit a rare and unique ice cave in Vatnajökull National Park, or climb inside the magma chamber of a volcano.